Skip to content

 There are two thresholds – the general threshold and the premium threshold.
 A different land tax rate applies in each threshold.

-The general threshold rate is $100 plus 1.6% of the total value over the threshold up to the premium threshold.
+The general threshold rate is currently fixed at $100 plus 1.6% of land value above the threshold, up to the premium threshold.

-The premium threshold rate is 2% of the total land value above the premium threshold.
+The premium threshold rate is currently fixed at $88,036 plus 2% of land value above the threshold.

 The threshold is published by the NSW Valuer General in October each year and applied to land holdings as at 31 December each year.